-If you want to grow your business, tracking your conversions can help you refine your marketing strategies.
-And with the right tools, you can turn more of your website visitors into customers.
+If you want to grow your business with digital marketing, tracking your marketing campaign conversions can help you refine your marketing strategies, improve the effectiveness of your content marketing or better identify the behavior of cart abandoners from a Facebook advertising campaign.
+And with the right web analytics and conversion tracking tools such as Google Analytics, you can turn more of your website visitors into customers.

 What is a conversion rate?